ml-opensource/KeyboardHelper/README.md

 	...
 }
 ```
-Implement the two methods in the `KeyboardNotificationDelegate`:
+Implement the two methods in the `KeyboardHelperDelegate`:

 ```swift
 public func keyboardWillAppear(_ info: KeyboardHelper.KeyboardAppearanceInfo)